mihret7/solar-challenge-week0/README.md

 # solar-challenge-week0

-This repository contains the environment setup, basic CI configuration, and exploratory data analysis (EDA) notebooks for Week 0 of the Solar Challenge project.
+This repository contains the environment setup, CI configuration, country-specific exploratory data analysis (EDA), and cross-country comparison for Week 0 of the Solar Challenge project.

 ## Repository Structure